 A refundable option for the ticket is offered at an additional fee.

-My experience: my first and second attempt at purchasing the ticket my ticket with a U.S. credit card was blocked.
+My experience: my first and second attempt at purchasing my ticket with a U.S. credit card was blocked.
 My bank sent me an alert to confirm my purchase.

 After I confirmed, the purchase went through on the third attempt.
 I received an email with the e-ticket, which I printed to bring with me.